Skip to content

 Is your vehicle on Agreed Value, Stated Value, or ACV?

 Three valuation methods.
 Three very different total-loss outcomes.
 Most clients have never been told which one applies to their vehicle.
+The table above lays it out side by side.

 Technical Detail Actual Cash Value (ACV) is the depreciated market value at the time of loss, calculated using Kelley Blue Book, NADA, or current market sources.
 ACV is the default on standard auto policies.
 Stated Value is a value you declare on the policy, often used for classic or modified vehicles to lower premium.
-The trap on Stated Value: standard Stated Value policy language reads "the carrier pays the lesser of the Stated Value or the Actual Cash Value at the time of loss."
+The trap on Stated Value is the fine print, since standard Stated Value language reads "the carrier pays the lesser of the Stated Value or the Actual Cash Value at the time of loss."
 Stated Value functions as a ceiling, not a guarantee.
 If you list a 1970 Plymouth Cuda at $80,000 Stated Value and the carrier's adjuster determines the ACV is $60,000 at time of loss, you receive $60,000.
 Agreed Value is a value you and the carrier agree to in writing before the policy is issued, locked in for the policy term, with no depreciation and no fall-back to ACV.
 On a covered total loss, Agreed Value pays the full agreed amount.
 For high-end clients with classic, exotic, restomod, custom, modified, or appreciating vehicles, Agreed Value is the only valuation method that does what most people assume Stated Value does.

 Charles in Plain English